Discover New Customers For Your Ecommerce Store with Instagram Marketing

 - Make Offers Memorable – 20% off your first order is a good deal, but a free t-shirt with your first purchase may be more compelling for your Instagram audience.
 Add a promotion code to your shopping cart and include it within your content.

 - Create Product Round-up Posts – Make it easy for your customers to consider buying products together.
 Try arranging them in product ‘bundles’ — if you’re a clothing brand, gather a group of ‘winter warmer’ accessories and put them in a photo together.
-Use a tool like Adobe Spark to help you create unique social media graphics.
+Use a tool like Adobe Express to help you create unique social media graphics.

 - Tag product photos on Instagram and link them to your ecommerce product pages.